craneyliamnic/CraneyLiamNic/README.md

 <h1 align="center">Hi 👋, I'm Liam</h1>

-Welcome to my GitHub Page.
-I want to clarify that I am not a professional, and I do not upload every project I work on.
-Instead, I randomly upload various things from my PC.
-Everything you find here is 100% free and open source, and no credits are necessary.
-Feel free to use anything you find. btw i am not really active on github
+Greetings on my GitHub page!
+I want to make it clear that I'm not a professional.
+Instead, I occasionally upload various things from my computer.
+Everything available here is entirely free and open-source, and no credit is necessary.
+Feel free to use anything you find.